 It has high glucose levels and a higher mineral content.

-Crystallisation- It has faster crystallisation property than other type of honey.
+Crystallisation- It has slower crystallisation property than other type of honey.

 Taste- It has pleasant taste.

 Colour- Dark brown and as time passes colour changes from brown to black.

 1.Reduces cold & cough

 3. Boost stamina

 our open challenge to the consumers.
 Should you find 0.1% of artificialness in our honey, we will reward you cash price of 1 lakh.

 1) No.1 Beekeeper of Maharashtra with 800+ beeboxes who started beekeeping first in Maharashtra state.

 2)Interviewed by many national news channel to explain beekeeping in India.